 If you manage an equestrian facility, you are concerned about dust control.
 Equestrian instructors, trainers, and animals can spend long hours each day in an indoor arena and are dependent on clean air for optimum performance.
 Studies performed by the University of Colorado and Penn State University show that equestrian trainers are more likely to develop bronchitis symptoms if their primary work environment was an indoor arena as opposed to an outdoor arena.
 Dust from arenas contain organic and inorganic materials and can be a serious health issue for trainers and animals. *Even with this information though, only 60% of stables report using some method of dust control.

 Dust suppression works by causing the dust to be too heavy to be airborne.
 You accomplish this goal by coating the dust particles or causing them to bind together.
-Using water to suppress dust in your horse arena is one of the most used methods of control.
+Using water for dust suppression in your horse arena is one of the most used methods of control.
 Water is readily available and environmentally friendly.
 In addition, water is fairly inexpensive when comparing to replacing the footing or using another dust suppression method.
 Many owners prefer water simply so that they do not have to introduce chemicals that could potentially harm the environment.

 The key for using water for dust suppression is how often and how much you water.
 For indoor arenas, start by watering deep - through the footing and into the base.
 Be careful not to overwater.
 You do not want mud or puddles.
 After you have conditioned the base in this way, you can water daily and it should take less time than your initial watering.
 For outdoor arenas, consider the wind as a factor that will carry the water away or evaporate, drying out your footing.
 In these cases, you may also want to consider landscaping that will help eliminate wind issues.
 And just with your lawn, water in the morning or at night to minimize evaporation.